-Good customer service is one of the critical components of the successful business these days.
-Many interactions with customers happen over the phone when they making calls to company's call center and, since it's rather expensive to keep a big number of agents in the call center, customers have to spend their time in a queue listening to some music and waiting for the answer.
+Good customer service is one of the critical components of a successful business these days.
+Many interactions with customers happen over the phone when they are making calls to the company's call center and, since it's rather expensive to keep a big number of agents in the call center, customers have to spend their time in a queue listening to some music and waiting for an answer.

-Fortunately, there is a solution for this problem - queue with callback function.
-IVR tells customer that he can press some key (for example, # or *) to hangup the call, but stay in the queue.
-After customer's position in the queue was reached, system connects agent with the customer by calling customer's number.
+Fortunately, there is a solution to this problem – queue with a callback function.
+IVR tells the customer that he can press some key (for example, # or *) to hang up the call, but stay in the queue.
+After the customer's position in the queue is reached, the system connects the agent with the customer by calling the customer's number.

-It's rather expensive module in case of Enterprise call center solutions, but with VoxImplant any developer can implement this type of queue in a few minutes.
+It's rather an expensive module for Enterprise call center solutions, but with Voximplant any developer can implement this type of queue in a few minutes.